HauklandJ/TestMethodSnippets/README.md

          }
   ```

-  Your cursor is placed at the end of `Test`.
+  Your cursor is placed at the acces modifier which is `public` by default, tab to move to the return type which is `void` by default and the method name which is `New_test` by default.
+Hit enter to be placed under `Arrange`.